-The U.S. Bureau of Ocean Energy Management, Enforcement and Regulation, or BOEMRE, gave its conditional approval Thursday to a plan that could see Shell drilling in the Beaufort Sea as early as next year.
-The decision is contingent upon Shell securing drilling, air quality and other necessary permits and authorizations.
+Approval by the U.S. Bureau of Ocean Energy Management, Enforcement and Regulation, or BOEMRE, is contingent upon Shell securing drilling, air quality and other necessary permits and authorizations.
 But it represents a huge step toward Shell being allowed to start drilling in the Beaufort Sea.

-Shell plans to drill up to four wells over two years in the Beaufort.
+Shell plans to drill up to four wells over two years in the Beaufort, beginning next year.

 Michael Bromwich, BOEMRE's director, said the agency bases it decisions surrounding energy exploration and development in the Arctic on the best scientific information available.